wahibhaq/wahibhaq.github.io/about-me/bio.md

 <p class="about-text">
 <span class="fa fa-paper-plane about-icon"></span>
-I am quite passionate about clean architecture, better processes and building the 'right' product for the end users.
+I am quite passionate about engineering culture, better processes and building the "right" product for the end users.
 The "Product, Engineering and People" domain is something I am investing my energy in and trying to learn and grow myself.
 I'm an avid reader, easy-to-go guy, a foodie (I come from the lands of exotic food!).
 In my free time, I love travelling, reading books, hanging out with friends or watching a good movie at home.
 All hobby projects or the proverbial itch that needs scratching would go in <a href="http://wahibhaq.com/projects">projects</a> section.
 </p>

 <p class="about-text">